zhengqigao/PRML-Solution-Manual/README.md

 It you have any question, find any wrong solution or come up with better ideas about the problems I listed above, please feel free to contact with me <zhengqigao@163.com> or <14307130100@fudan.edu.cn>

-Finally, because of the copyright and the respect to my idol, C.Bishop,  I will only upload the solutions for the first three chapters, you can contact with me about the exercises, I'm willing to discuss and help!
+Finally, because of the copyright, i.e., it is not legal for me to upload/publish all the solutions since PRML is not written by me,  I will only upload the solutions for the first three chapters just for your reference, you can contact with me about the exercises, I'm willing to discuss and help!

+PLEASE DONNT TAKE IT FOR OTHER USES.

 ### Update List